rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 * [Setup a project with Truffle and OpenZeppelin](/tutorials/ethereum-devs/setup-truffle-oz/)

-For requirement 4, to install Metamask and connect to RSK testnet and get some tR-BTCs are explained step-by-step in the tutorial link below:
+For requirement 4, installing Metamask, connecting to RSK testnet, and getting some tR-BTCs, this is explained step-by-step in the tutorial link below:

 * [Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/)